 Mrs. Eberstadt served as a Senior Fellow at the Hoover Institution from 2002-2013.
 From 1990 to 1998, she was executive editor of National Interest magazine.
 Between 1985 and 1987, she was a member of the Sate Department’s Policy Planning Staff and was a speechwriter for Secretary of State George P. Schultz.
 She is also the founder of the Kirkpatrick Society, named after her late mentor, U.N.
 Ambassador Jeanne Kirkpatrick.

 Hannah Russo, Business Manager

-Hannah Russo is the Business Manager at the Faith & Reason Institute and Managing Editor of The Catholic Thing.
+Hannah is the Business Manager at the Faith & Reason Institute and Managing Editor of The Catholic Thing.
 Hannah holds a degree in Business Marketing from Franciscan University of Steubenville.

-Hannah resides in Northern Virginia with her husband and four children.
+Hannah resides in Northern Virginia with her husband and children.